Anand-Kurupath/generative-ai-main/README.md

 ## Repository Introduction

-A list of Generative AI resources.
-This is a collection of references in the field of Generative AI that contains various sources such as academic papers, technical articles, online courses, tutorials, and software.
+A list of Generative AI resources that contains various sources such as academic articles, courses, tutorials, and models.

 ### Structure:

-1. **Sections**: Each section represents a different Generative AI-related category (e.g., LLMs, prompt engineering, image synthesis, educational resources, etc.).
+1. **Sections**: Each section is a different Generative AI-related category (e.g., LLMs, prompt engineering etc.).

-2. **References within sections**: Inside each section, references are listed in reverse chronological order, with the most recent one at the top.
+2. **References within sections**: Inside each section, references are listed in reverse chronological order, with the most recent one on top.

-This repository is designed to keep a track of latest topics in Generative AI.
+This repository is created to keep track of latest topics in Generative AI.

 ## The Generative AI Area: history, maps, and definitions